University Policies

 3.0 Policy Statement

-The workplace may not be used for, but not limited to, commercial or political solicitation by students, faculty, employees or by outside persons, agents, or organizations.
-No sales or solicitations are permitted on university property, buildings, and facilities or using university resources or systems without the express prior written permission from the Executive Vice President of Finance and Administration.
+The University strictly prohibits commercial or political solicitation by any individual or entity—including faculty, staff, students, outside persons, agents, or organizations—within the workplace.
+No Sales or Solicitations are permitted on/in University property, buildings, or facilities or through the use of University resources or systems without the express prior written permission from the Executive Vice President of Finance and Administration.

-To prevent disruption to University operations, interference with work, and inconvenience to other employees, employees may not engage in solicitation or distribution of materials (e.g., literature) of any kind during working time.
-Employees are prohibited from engaging in solicitation or sales during the employee’s work time or the work time of other employee(s).
-Employees may not distribute or post materials in a work area of the University at any time, including non-work time.
+To prevent disruption to University operations, interference with work, and inconvenience to other employees, employees may not engage in Solicitation, Sales, or distribution of Materials (e.g., literature) of any kind in a work area of the University at any time, including non-work time.

 3.1 Charitable Organizations